hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol09.md

   Explanation

   If WCCP proxy health checking is enabled, the WSA’s WCCP daemon sends a proxy health check message (xmlrpc client request) to the xmlrpc server running on the Web proxy every 10 seconds.
-If the proxy is up and running, the WCCP service receives a response from the proxy and the WSA sends a WCCP “here I am” (HIA) message to the specified WCCP-enabled routers every 10 seconds.
+If the proxy is up and running, the WCCP service receives a response from the proxy and the WSA sends a WCCP "here I am" (HIA) message to the specified WCCP-enabled routers every 10 seconds.
 If the WCCP service doesn’t receive a reply from the proxy, then HIA messages are not sent to the WCCP routers.

   After a WCCP router misses three consecutive HIA messages, the router removes the WSA from its service group and traffic is no longer forwarded to the WSA.